Dhori virus

 Dhori virus (DHOV) is a species of the genus Thogotovirus and a member of the family Orthomyxoviridae.
-Its hosts are ticks, mosquitoes, and mammals (including humans).
-DHOV is lethal to mice, causing systemic pathologic changes similar to those reported in humans with virulent influenza A (H5N1) virus infection.
+It is infectious to humans, but its host is most commonly Ixodidae ticks, and can also infect other species of ticks, mosquitoes, and mammals.
+DHOV is lethal to mice, leads to high rates of miscarriages in sheep and goats, and causes systemic pathologic changes in mice similar to those reported in virulent influenza A (H5N1) virus infection.